Uli Jon Roth: Playing style

-Roth's solo on Scorpion's "Sails of Charon," off the Taken by Force album, is notable for impressive speed and precision.
+Roth's solo on Scorpion's "Sails of Charon," off the Taken by Force album, is notable for its speed and precision.
 The solo displayed a number of classical techniques, weaving pedal point sequences, harmonic "Middle Eastern" sounding scales and rapid-fire arpeggios.
-Of note, Metallica's Kirk Hammett famously quoted a portion of this solo on "Battery", the opening song of Master of Puppets (1986).
+Metallica's Kirk Hammett famously quoted a portion of this solo on "Battery", the opening song of Master of Puppets (1986).

 In Roth's early days with Scorpions, his soloing style was based primarily on the blues scale, occasionally incorporating notes from other modes.
-However, by the time the band recorded the Virgin Killer album, he began incorporating more advanced compositional elements from European classical music: such as pedal tone sequences and intricate arpeggios.
-Beginning with Electric Sun, the classical influence began to dominate his playing style- notable in songs like "Cast Away Your Chains" and "Still So Many Lives Away".
+However, by the time the band recorded the Virgin Killer album, he began incorporating more advanced compositional elements from European classical music, such as pedal tone sequences and intricate arpeggios.
+Beginning with Electric Sun, the classical influence began to dominate his playing style, notably in songs like "Cast Away Your Chains" and "Still So Many Lives Away."
 His style eventually became a fusion of blues-based rock with European classical sensibilities.
 Roth employs major and minor pentatonic, the blues scale, phrygian, harmonic minor, diminished, and the whole tone scale.

 Personal life

-Roth was romantically involved with artist Monika Dannemann who was with Jimi Hendrix when he died.
-Roth and Danneman collaborated on various songs including "We'll Burn the Sky" from Scorpions' Taken by Force.

-Danneman also painted the album sleeves for all three of the releases by Electric Sun.

-Monika Dannemann was convicted of breaking a 1996 British High Court order not to repeat allegations that Kathy Etchingham was an "inveterate liar" for accusing her of playing a role in Jimi Hendrix's death.
-Although Etchingham asked the judge to jail Dannemann she was released.
-Monika Dannemann was found dead in a fume-filled Mercedes-Benz near her cottage in Seaford, East Sussex two days later—aged 50.
-Her death was ruled a suicide, but Roth publicly stated his opinion that her death was the result of foul play.
-He dedicated his later works to the memory of Dannemann.
+Roth was romantically involved with artist Monika Dannemann, who had previously dated Jimi Hendrix and was with Hendrix on the night he died.
+Roth and Danneman collaborated on several songs, including "We'll Burn the Sky" from Scorpions' Taken by Force.
+Dannemann also painted the album covers for all three Electric Sun albums.
+Dannemann was convicted of breaking a 1996 British High Court order to not repeat allegations that Kathy Etchingham was an "inveterate liar" for accusing Dannemann of playing a role in Jimi Hendrix's death.
+Although Etchingham asked the judge to jail Dannemann, she was released.
+Dannemann was found dead days later in a fume-filled Mercedes-Benz near her cottage in Seaford, East Sussex, her death reported as a suicide.
+Roth dedicated his later works to the memory of Dannemann.

-Roth has been living in the UK for several years.
-His current home (as of 2015) is in Llansilin in Powys.
-Roth performed a charity concert of his interpretation of Vivaldi's Four Seasons at Saint Silin's Church in his home town on 21 June 2019.
-This was an effort to raise money to help the church.
+Roth currently resides in Llansilin, Powys, Wales.
+Roth performed his interpretation of Vivaldi's Four Seasons at a charity fundraising concert for Saint Silin's Church on 21 June 2019.

 Roth has been a vegetarian since the Scorpions days.